 3. Backups Aren’t Free

 Minor site problems or issues tend to pop up from time to time as you’re working on making website updates or changes.
 That’s why many web hosts will offer backups to help protect their customers.

-FatCow offers them, but they’ll set you back $16.95 per year.
+FatCow offers them, but they’ll set you back with an extra $16.95 a year.
 That’s the bad news.